Kassa20/Kassa20/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently expanding my knowledge by working on different projects.
+🔭 All repos have detailed descriptions and comments, enjoy!

 ⚡ Fun fact: I run cross-country and track for my school

-📫 How to reach me: Yohannes.Kassa@trojans.dsu.edu
+📫 reach me at : Yohannes.Kassa@trojans.dsu.edu